katjone/react_todo_walkthrough/sprints/Sprint1.md

 export default App;
 ```

 This will immediately error our code base out, why?
-(ST-WG)

 That's right, we don't actually have a `Header` component defined in our codebase.
 Let's create it: